AND POLICE FORCES

-On the feasibility of combining efforts and proceeding, in accordance with international agreements and national laws, with the establishment of an Association which will be referred to as the International Association of the Gendarmeries and Police Forces with Military Status FIEP).
+On the feasibility of combining efforts and proceeding, in accordance with international agreements and national laws, with the establishment of an Association which will be referred to as the International Association of Gendarmeries and Police Forces with Military Status FIEP.

-This Agreement governs the purpose, elements and their respective authority, the functional procedures of the International Association of the Gendarmeries and Police Forces with Military Status FIEP as well as procedures for admission and those for revising the Agreement.
+This Agreement governs the purpose, elements and their respective authority and the functional procedures of the International Association of Gendarmeries and Police Forces with Military Status FIEP as well as procedures for admission and those for revising the Agreement.

 Scope of the Association

-This Association facilitates understanding between participating Institutes with the intention to pursue and strengthen relationships and bonds established, promote innovative and active ideas on the type of police cooperation, strengthen reciprocal solidarity and enhance external organizational and structural models, agree in accordance with current international agreements and national regulations, to exchange information and experiences in the following sectors:
+This Association facilitates understanding between participating Institutes with the intention to pursue and strengthen relationships and bonds, promote innovative and active ideas on the type of law enforcement cooperation, strengthen reciprocal solidarity and enhance external organizational and structural models, agree in accordance with current international agreements and national regulations, to exchange information and experiences in the following sectors:

 – Human Resources;